Marine Navigation

 What are the current challenges facing commercial marine operators?

 Increasing pressure from multiple sectors in response to climate change and increased conservation is significantly altering human interaction with the oceans.
-There are major pushes towards reducing vessel size and crew numbers and accelerating operations so that off-shore time is minimised.
+There are major pushes towards reducing vessel size and crew numbers and accelerating operations so that off-shore time is minimized.
 This is being driven by not only third-party clients of marine navigation services but operators themselves to reduce costs and carbon emissions.

 Emerging technologies for autonomous water-based vehicles are driving a new approach to off-shore surveys, inspection and data collection.
 Small scale electrically powered USVs are delivering large reductions in vessel costs and traditional diesel engine emissions through rapid deployment, superior mobility and speed.
 The adoption of complex AI and high-performance navigation systems and other sensing technologies in conjunction with these vehicles is providing greater scope for marine operations without the previous massive capital expenditure, required skill sets and logistics.